RunestoneInteractive/thinkcspy/_sources/Strings/Exercises.rst

       class myTests(TestCaseGui):

             def testOne(self):
-                self.assertEqual(count("is","Mississippi"),2,"Your function failed on inputs of 'is' and 'Mississippi'") self.assertEqual(count("an","banana"),2,"Your function failed on inputs of 'an' and 'banana'") self.assertEqual(count("ana","banana"),2,"Your function failed on inputs of 'ana' and 'banana'") self.assertEqual(count("nana","banana"),1,"Your function failed on inputs of 'nana' and 'banana'") self.assertEqual(count("nanan","banana"),0,"Your function failed on inputs of 'nanan' and 'banana'") self.assertEqual(count("aaa","aaaaaa"),4,"Your function failed on input of 'aaa' and 'aaaaaa'")
+                self.assertEqual(count("is","Mississippi"),2,"Tested count on inputs of 'is' and 'Mississippi'") self.assertEqual(count("an","banana"),2,"Tested count on inputs of 'an' and 'banana'") self.assertEqual(count("ana","banana"),2,"Tested count on inputs of 'ana' and 'banana'") self.assertEqual(count("nana","banana"),1,"Tested count on inputs of 'nana' and 'banana'") self.assertEqual(count("nanan","banana"),0,"Tested count on inputs of 'nanan' and 'banana'") self.assertEqual(count("aaa","aaaaaa"),4,"Tested count on input of 'aaa' and 'aaaaaa'")